vdbergh/spsa_simul/README.md

 value of `c` is allowed to depend on the parameter but `r` is not.

-The rationale for decreasing `ck` and `Rk` over time in the standard SPSA algorithm is to achieve "convergence".
+The rationale for decreasing `ck` and `Rk` over time in the standard SPSA algorithm is to achieve convergence.
 However it can be easily shown that in our setting, due to lack of resources, no reasonable form of convergence is ever achievable.
 The best one can do is to plan for ending up within a specified distance from the optimum (Elo wise)